MonoidMusician/blog/sources/implicit_arguments.md

 However, these overloads and coercions are limited to _builtin_ types and functions.
 They need to be baked into the implementation.

-In particular, if you’re implementing a dependent type theory and choose a naïve bidirectional type checking algorithm, you’re limiting implicit arguments to be only for builtins.
+In particular, if youʼre implementing a dependent type theory and choose a naïve bidirectional type checking algorithm, youʼre limiting implicit arguments to be only for builtins.

 And any user of that theory is going to be frustrated at the verbosity of it.
 And maybe a little miffed at the unfairness of it.

 How come the implementer keeps the cool tricks to herself?!

-Let’s try to fix this.
+Letʼs try to fix this.
 How can we give the user access to implicit arguments for their own functions too?

 As usual with type theory, it requires being more disciplined and systematic.